banjoboss73/MovieLens-Recommender-System/readme.md

 You must run the programme through the command line using the following format:
 `python3 run_eval.py --user_id <USER_ID> --num_recs <NUMBER_OF_RECOMMENDATIONS> --eval|--basic | --advanced`

+The user ID denotes which user is being selected for the recommendations.

 ####  Functions
 The three optional commands are `--eval`, `--basic` and `advanced`.
 Only one of these can be chosen.
  - `--eval`: Evaluates the RMSE scores for the basic and advanced models